sdilts/cl-bindgen/README.md

 ```

 ## Batch file processing
-CL-bindgen can use a yaml file to process many header
+cl-bindgen can use a yaml file to process many header
 files with a single invocation.
 Use the `b` command
 to specify one or more batch files to process: